Amanda Owen

 Amanda Jayne Owen (née Livingstone; born September 1974) is an English shepherdess, writer and presenter.

 Personal life

-Owen lives and works on a remote farm, Ravenseat Farm, in Swaledale in the Yorkshire Dales. children: Raven, Reuben, Miles, Edith, Violet, Sidney, Annas, Clementine and Nancy.
+Owen lives and works on a remote farm, Ravenseat Farm, in Swaledale in the Yorkshire Dales.
+She has nine children.

 In 2022, Owen separated from her husband Clive after 22 years of marriage.

 Books

 Owen first gained attention through her Twitter feed as "The Yorkshire Shepherdess", which led to her writing a book of the same title.